 From determining the most convenient rider pickup points to predicting the fastest routes, Uber aims to use data-driven analytics to create seamless trip experiences.
 Within engineering, analytics inform decision-making processes across the board.
 Zhenxiao Luo explains how Uber uses artificial intelligence in its production environment to process the big data powering its interactive SQL engine.

-Zhenxiao Luo is an engineering manager at Uber, where he runs the interactive analytics team.
-Previously, he led the development and operations of Presto at Netflix and worked on big data and Hadoop-related projects at Facebook, Cloudera, and Vertica.
+Zhenxiao Luo is leading Interactive Query Engines team at Twitter, where he focuses on Druid, Presto, Spark, and Hive.
+Before joining Twitter, Zhenxiao was running Interactive Analytics team at Uber.
+He has big data experience at Netflix, Facebook, Cloudera, and Vertica.
+Zhenxiao is Committer and Technical Steering Committee(TSC) member of Presto.
 He holds a master’s degree from the University of Wisconsin-Madison and a bachelor’s degree from Fudan University.

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org